upper/upper.io/site/website/blog/2020-08-29-whats-new-on-upper-v4.md

 Now that we have a [clear and widely accepted solution around versioning in Go](https://blog.golang.org/using-go-modules) we can leave the vanity import paths behind (e.g.: `upper.io/db.v3`).
-We moved to a a more familiar `github.com/upper/db/v4` path, by doing that we are removed the dependency we had on the `upper.io` domain.
+We moved to a a more familiar `github.com/upper/db/v4` path, by doing that we also removed the dependency we had on the `upper.io` domain.

-Besides changing the import path we also made a lot of backwards incompatible changes to the API.
+Besides changing the import path, we also made a lot of backwards incompatible changes to the API.
 Most of these changes were around `db.Session` (before `db.Database`).
 Most changes should be relatively easy to implement, if you're unsure about how to upgrade a particular method feel free to join our [slack